michanto/cdk-orchestration/API.md

 ```

 Ensures that a Transform is hosted by modifying the ancestor CfnElement or Stack (if necessary) so they can host transforms.

+Users should call TransformHost.of instead of this framework function.

 Ensures that Tranforms under a CfnElement apply to the CfnElement, and Transforms under
 a Stack apply to the Stack.